Chapter 5: Hope

 Bailey inclined his head.
 Then he motioned at the empty picnic table.

-By now Bailey and Clay both looked at Harlan as if he had lost his mind.
+By now, Bailey and Clay both looked at Harlan as if he had lost his mind.
 "Uh, Harlan," Clay appeared to be a little worried, "you okay, man?"

 "Yeah!"
 Harlan shook his head.
 "Shit."
-He finally slumped.
-He stared at the ground, and Bailey watched Harlan as he set his jaw, and then the brown-haired man looked up at Bailey, his eyes determined.
+He slumped, staring at the ground, and Bailey watched Harlan as he set his jaw.
+Then he looked up at Bailey, his eyes determined.
 Harlan's hands came up.
 "Do you want to eat with me?"

 Bailey sat back.
 Harlan had signed perfectly.
-Though with his grave and determined facial expression, it 'sounded' a little weird.
-Still, Bailey grinned.
-He nodded, then he clapped.
-Bailey looked at Clay, and he pointed at Harlan.
-'Did you see?'
+Though with his very serious and determined facial expression, it 'sounded' a little weird.
+Still, he grinned and clapped a single time.
+Bailey looked at Clay and pointed at Harlan.
+Did you see?
 Bailey thought.

 "Cool."
 Clay scooped up a bowlful of chili.
 "Here you go.
 Though you're on your own to do your dishes."